Iowa Highway 92

 Iowa Highway 92 (Iowa 92) is a state highway that runs from east to west across the state of Iowa.
-Iowa 92 is 279 mi long.
+Iowa 92 is 279 mi long and is part of a continuous 886 mi four-state "Highway 92" which begins in Torrington, Wyoming, goes through Nebraska and Iowa and ends in La Moille, Illinois.
 It begins at the Missouri River in Council Bluffs, where it is a continuation of Nebraska Highway 92.
 It stretches across the state and serves to roughly demarcate the southern one-third of Iowa.
 It ends at the Mississippi River in Muscatine where it continues into Illinois as Illinois Route 92.
-In 1939, Iowa 92 replaced the original Iowa 2 in its entirety.
+Iowa 92 was designated in 1939 replacing the entirety of the original Iowa 2.

 Route description

 Iowa 92 begins on the South Omaha Bridge above the Missouri River with U.S. Highway 275 (US 275) between Omaha, Nebraska, and Council Bluffs.
 It is a continuation of Nebraska Highway 92, which stretches across Nebraska and is itself a continuation of Wyoming Highway 92.
 Through Council Bluffs, the highways pass through the southern part of the city but just to the north of Lake Manawa.
 At an interchange with Interstate 29 (I-29), US 275 splits away from Iowa 92 and joins the Interstate Highway.
 The road continues east through Pottawattamie County and into the communities of Treynor and Carson.
 Just east of Carson lies a two-quadrant interchange with US 59.
 13 mi later, the highway crosses the East Nishnabotna River before it enters Griswold.
 There, it meets Iowa 48.
 The highway travels further east until it reaches an intersection with US 71 at Lyman.
 Iowa 92 turns north onto US 71 and the two highways are overlapped for 2 mi when Iowa 92 returns to its easterly course.

 The highway heads due east for 18 mi where it meets Iowa 148 near Massena and passes to the north of Bridgewater.
 After the long straightaway, the highway turns to the northeast towards Fontanelle and then curves to the east-northeast to Greenfield and an intersection with Iowa 25.
 East of Greenfield, the highway follows a stair-step pattern, an easterly straightaway followed by a short curve to the north and then back to the east, for nearly 20 mi until it reaches US 169 on the western outskirts of Winterset.
 Iowa 92 turns north onto US 169 and the two highways form a northwestern bypass of Winterset.
 At John Wayne Drive, named after the actor who was born in Winterset, US 169 turns to the north toward Adel and Iowa 92 continues to the east.
 It passes the town of Patterson and goes through Bevington.
 Just east of the latter town, is an interchange with I-35.
 The highway travels to Martensdale, where it meets Iowa 28 and crosses the Middle River.
 Almost 10 mi later, the highway enters the southern part of Indianola and intersects US 65 / US 69.